-(i) Shifting cultivation requires enough land and low population to succeed.
+(i) Shifting cultivation requires enough land and a low population to succeed.

-(ii) Many useful organisms living in the soil are usually destroyed during burning
+(ii) Many useful organisms living in the soil are usually destroyed during the burning

 (iii) The system encourages soil erosion.

-(iv) It requires much energy, time and money to clear a new farmland.
+(iv) It requires much energy, time and money to clear new farmland.

 (v) Under this system the farmer does not make any meaningful effort to improve on soil fertility.